clovyr/chia-example/examples/chia-piggybank/01-Piggybank-QuickStart.md

 - Next, we create a contribution coin, which spends funds from our wallet into a contribution coin.
 Contribution coins are coins earmarked for a specific purpose.
    - `contribution_100 = deploy_smart_coin("contribution.clsp", 100)` - create a contribution coin with value of 100 mojos
    - `deposit(piggybank, contribution_100)` - move the value from the contribution coin into the piggybank
+     - Note this step requires a synced blockchain.
+You can check the sync status in a new terminal with `chia show -s`

 ## Verify that the piggybank now has stored value
  - `CTRL + D` to exit the python interpreter (this will unset the values of `piggybank` and `contribution_100`)